 Armor became a way of life for knights in the Middle Ages, with suits personifying the strength, struggles, and honor of medieval warriors in Europe.
 Glinting in metal protecting their heads, arms, and legs, knights faced one another in battle and hand-to-hand combat glinting.
 Medieval Spanish armor remains a symbol of courtly love and brave warriors fighting for the Reconquista of Spain or royal guards venturing to the Crusades.
 Artisans in Spain continue in the steps of their fathers, shaping metal into armor and steel into swords in medieval Toledo.

 Italy is known for a cuisine that celebrates centuries, if not millennia, of gastronomic traditions.
 Pellegrino Artusi, a cooking school that was established in the late 19th century, carries on the traditions of its founder, Pellegrino Artusi.
-Based on his cookbook, Science in the Kitchen and the Art of Eating Well, he considered the father the modern Italian kitchen.
+Based on his cookbook, Science in the Kitchen and the Art of Eating Well, he is considered the father of the modern Italian kitchen.

 Like Dante Alighieri before him, the chef took a risk by publishing the book in Italian rather than the more common French, placing the spotlight on the mastery of Italian cuisine and its significance on the palate of the Western World.
 Women in the Associazione delle Mariette educate students on the tradition and basic cooking methods needed to master Italian cuisine, from making fresh pasta to crafting the famous unleavened bread of the Emilia Romagna region, known as piadina.